telerik/xaml-docs/controls/radgauge/radial-scale/labels.md

 ## Label Offset

-In a scenario where you want to offset the labels in order to avoid overlap for example, you can set the __LabelOffset__ property.
+In a scenario where you want to offset the labels in order to avoid overlaps for example, you can set the __LabelOffset__ property.

 #### __[XAML] Example 3: Set the LabelOffset property__
 {{region radial-scale-labels_1}}